columbiaspace/SUITS-23-24-HMD/README.md

 - 📬 If you don't have your own branch yet, reach out to our wise leaders, Moises or Jonah, to claim your territory in the codebase.

 ### 2. Unity Etiquette
 - 🚀 ALWAYS close Unity before committing and pushing to your branch.
-Let's keep our launchpad tidy and prevent intergalactic code collisions.
+Let's keep our space station tidy and prevent intergalactic code collisions.

 ### 3. Merging to Main
 - 🚀 Merges to the main branch will be orchestrated during our group meetings.
 Keep your work on your own branch until the group, with its collective cosmic wisdom, agrees to initiate a merge.